-- Overtime compensatory time shall only be paid quarterly (see chart below), with the exception of exceeding maximum balances designated by Office of State Personnel.
+- Overtime compensatory time shall only be paid as follows (see chart below), with the exception of exceeding maximum balances designated by Office of State Human Resources.

 - Overtime compensatory time may be accumulated up to a maximum of 240 hours (160 hours straight time).
 Any overtime worked above this amount shall be paid in the employees’ next regular paycheck.

 - If an employee separates before taking overtime compensatory time, it shall be paid in a lump sum along with unused vacation.